gregorbj/Archive-VisionEval/api/model_system_design.md

 Mareas are associated with urbanized portions of metropolitan areas.
 Mareas are used to specify and model urbanized area transportation characteristics such as overall transportation supply (transit, highways) and congestion.
 A Marea does not exist in a strict hierarchical relationship with Azones and Bzones because the Marea boundary is likely to change over time as the urbanized area population grows.
 While a Marea will be associated with one or more Azones and Bzones, its boundary may be located inside or outside the boundaries of the Azones and Bzones it is associated with.
 Czones are used to represent the geographic extent of the Marea and land use characteristics of portions of it.
 Changes in the urbanized area boundary are modeled as changes in Czone designations.

 Geographical relationships for a model are described in the "geography.csv" file contained in the "defs" directory.
 This file tabulates the names of each geographic unit (except for Region) and the relationships between them.
 Each row shows a unique relationship.
 Where a unit of geography is not explictly defined (i.e. it will be simulated), "NA" values are placed in the table.
-Appendix A shows examples of the "geography.csv" file where only Azones are specified and where Azones and Bzones are specified.
+Appendix B shows examples of the "geography.csv" file where only Azones are specified and where Azones and Bzones are specified.
 It should be noted that there are no naming conventions for individual zones.
 The user is free to choose what conventions they will use.

 #### 6.3.
-Default Units
+Data Types, Units, and Currency Deflators

-The *units.csv* file declares the default units used to store complex data types in the datastore.
-The VisionEval model system keeps track of the types and units of measure of all data that is processed.
-This is important for managing data in the datastore and for enabling modules to share data correctly.
-The model system recognizes 4 primitive data types, a number of complex data types, and a compound data type.
-The primitive data types are data types recognized by the R language.
-They include 'double', 'integer', 'character', and 'logical'.
-In the case of primitive data types, module developers can specify any units of measure that adequately describe the dataset.
-For example, a 'character' type is used to store the housing choices of households (i.e. SF = single family, MF = multifamily, GQ = group quarters).
+A key feature of the VisionEval model system that enables modules to be bound together into models is a data specifications system.
+All datasets that a module requires as inputs and datasets that that a module produces must be specified according to requirements.
+Section 8 describes these specifications in more detail.
+This section provides an introduction to the TYPE and UNITS specification requirements to provide context for understanding the "units.csv" file in the "defs" directory.

-The complex data types define types of data that are related and may be converted between related measurement units.
-For example, for the 'currency' data type the framework will convert currency values (e.g. dollars) between different years that the currency is denominated in.
-As another example, the 'mass' data type is used to measure the quantity of emissions that is often measured using different units such as grams, pounds, and metric tons.
-Although different modules may specify different measurement units for a complex data type, data of that data type needs to be stored in the datastore consistently with one measurement unit to avoid confusion and incorrect calculations that result from that confusion.
-The *units.csv* describes the default units used in the datastore.
+The TYPE attribute for a dataset identifies the data type.
+The UNITS specification identifies the units of measure.
+The TYPE and UNITS specifications are related.
+The TYPE attribute affects the values that may be specified for UNITS attribute and how the framework processes the units values.
+The model system recognizes 3 categories of data types: 'primitive', 'complex', 'compound'.
+The 'primitive' category includes the 4 data types recognized by the R language: double, integer, character, and logical.
+A dataset that is specified as one of these types has no limitations on how the units of measure are specified.
+The 'complex' category currently includes 10 data types: currency, distance, area, mass, volume, time, people, vehicles, trips, and households.
+A dataset that is one of these types is limited to specified unit values.
+For example, the allowed units for the 'distance' type are MI, FT, KM, and M (for mile, foot, kilometer, and meter).
+The 'compound' category is composed of the compound data type.
+For compound data, units are represented as an expression involving the units of complex data types.
+For example, a dataset of vehicle speeds can be specified as having a TYPE that 'compound' and UNITS that are 'MI/HR'.
+The type is compound because it is made up of two complex types; distance and time.
+The units are an expression containing distance and time units and the '/' operator.
+The '*' (multiplication) operator may also be used in the units expression for a compound data type.
+Appendix C documents all the types and units in more detail.

-A few of the complex data types only have one specified units.
-For example, the 'people' data type only has the PRSN units and the 'trips' datatype only has the TRIP units.
-These data types are specified because they are useful in specifying 'compound' data types.
-Compound data types are combinations of complex data types whose units are represented as expressions involving complex data types.
-For example, speed is represented as a combination of 'distance' and 'time' data types: 'MI/HR' is the speed in miles per hour.
-Compound data types allow a more expressive representation of units and more complex unit conversions.
-For example, if vehicle emissions rates could be expressed as 'GM/MI' (grams per mile) and travel is calculated as 'MI/PRSN/DAY' (miles per person per day), their product would be 'GM/PRSN/DAY'.
-If what is desired is 'MT/PRSN/YEAR' (metric tons per person per year), the visioneval framework will convert both the mass and year units appropriately.
+Although the complex and compound data types limit what values the units attributes may have, specifying these types enables the framework software to take care of unit conversions between modules and the datastore.
+For example, say that a model datastore contains a dataset for Bzone population density having units of persons per square mile.
+In this case the TYPE attribute for the data would be 'compound' and the UNITS would be 'PRSN/SQMI'.
+If a module which calculates household vehicle travel needs population density measured in persons per acre, the module would specify the UNITS as 'PRSN/ACRE' and the framework would take care of converting the density values from the units used in the datastore to the units requested by the module.
+This simplifies matters for module developers and reduces the likelihood of errors due to data conversions.

-The default units file (units.csv) in the 'defs' directory declares the default units to use for storing complex data types in the datastore.
+Although the units specified by a module for a complex data type may be any of the recognized units (e.g. for distance - MI, FT, KM and M), this flexibility does not apply to the datastore.
+Complex data is stored in the datastore in predefined ways to limit potential confusion and simplify unit conversions.
+The default units file (units.csv) in the "defs" directory declares the default units to use for storing complex data types in the datastore.
 This file has two fields named 'Type' and 'Units'.
 A row is required for each complex data type recognized by the VisionEval system.
 The listing to date of complex types and the default units in the demonstration models are as follows:

 |Type      |Units|
 |----------|-----|